pradeeprao22/product_listing/README.md

 9. Now user can post a product or content.
 10. Now posts are with the pagination feature.
 11. Image upload feature is done using gem ( we can control the size of the image inside the uploader file)
-12. Follow and unfollow feature is in development.
+12. Follow and un follow feature and with the list of followers and following view.
+13. Implementing user feed according to user following.
-13. Coming soon (Implementing react on rails so that our components will be more dynamic)
+14. Coming soon (Implementing react on rails so that our components will be more dynamic)
+15. Please contribute to this project.

 Versions:
 Ruby 2.5.1